State of Gifting Report

 Claim rates will vary depending on many factors of your gifting campaign, such as seasonal and promotional considerations, with the holiday season typically having the highest conversion rate.

 Utilizing a required action will also have a significant impact on your claim rates.
-Incorporating a required action (e.g., requiring a meeting) can be a valuable tool within Alyce’s Smart Gifting platform when used for the right audience, but be prepared to consider that required actions decrease the overall acceptance rate of your gifts.
+Incorporating a required action (e.g., requiring a meeting) can be a valuable tool within Alyce’s B2B gifting platform when used for the right audience, but be prepared to consider that required actions decrease the overall acceptance rate of your gifts.

 According to gifting data collected over the 12 months from October 2020 through September 2021, the average sent-to-accepted rate declines by almost 60% for door opener gifts with meeting requirements.